AmbireTech/adex-protocol/components/smart-platform.md

 @TODO take the intro and the entire flow to README.md

-In AdEx, a campaign (large piece of demand with certain parameters) initiated by an advertiser maps directly to one OUTPACE channel.

-Then, using that payment channel, the demand will be satisfied by various different publishers, all competing for the best price they can offer in real time.

 The state represented by the channel will contain a tree of the publisher's earnings, and they can withdraw by proving valid signatures of the state and that their balance is in the state tree.
 The channel is strictly unidirectional, as with each next message, the total earnings of the publishers would increase, depleting the total deposit by the advertiser.